lucahart/Torque-tracking/README.md

 ## Citation
 <!-- You can find a free-access version of our paper on [arXiv](https://arxiv.org/abs/2412.11666). -->
-If using this code for academic work, cite us.
+If using this code for academic work, please cite us.
 Here are the Text and BibTex cytations:
 ```Text Citation
 Luca M. Hartmann, Orcun Karaca, Tinus Dorfling, Tobias Geyer, Adam Kurpisz,
 "On the SDP Relaxation of Direct Torque Finite Control Set Model Predictive Control,"